-of Cardinia healthcare practices report critical staffing shortages
+Cardinia healthcare practices are struggling with critical staffing shortages

 The Crisis: Cardinia's Healthcare System Is Buckling

-Cardinia Shire added 60,000 residents in six years, but healthcare infrastructure hasn't kept pace.
+Cardinia Shire's population has grown rapidly, but healthcare infrastructure hasn't kept pace.
 There are not enough GPs, not enough nurses, and critically, not enough receptionists to keep medical practices running smoothly.
 The result is a cascading failure that starts at the front desk and ripples through every aspect of patient care.

 GP practices across Pakenham, Officer, and Beaconsfield can't find receptionists willing to commute to the outer suburbs for reception wages.
 Melbourne's CBD medical centres offer the same pay without the commute, and larger hospital networks offer better career progression.
-Cardinia practices face a 35% annual turnover rate for reception staff — meaning the average practice is recruiting, training, and losing a receptionist every three years.
+Cardinia practices face high turnover for reception staff - meaning many practices are permanently recruiting, training, and losing front-desk staff.

 The nurse shortage means clinical staff are being pulled away from patient care to answer phones.
 Practice nurses who should be doing health assessments, wound care, and immunisations are instead managing incoming calls because there's nobody at the front desk.
 Every minute a nurse spends on the phone is a minute stolen from patient care.